 What is the University of Bristol’s campus like?

-Standout facilities include the £56 million Life Sciences Building, with its chemistry laboratories certified as a Centre for Excellence in Teaching and Learning.
+Bristol’s neogothic Wills Memorial Building spire, where graduates collect their scrolls, has commanded the skyline since 1925.
+Added to the new TQEC, other recent standout facilities include the £56.5 million Life Sciences building, with its chemistry laboratories certified as a Centre for Excellence in Teaching and Learning.
 Seven of Bristol’s eight libraries are at the Clifton site, including one with late opening hours in the Wills Memorial Building.
-The Richmond Building houses the students’ union, two theatres and one of the city’s largest gig venues.
-Further afield, in Stoke Bishop, the university has a botanic garden with more than 4,500 plant species.
+The Richmond building houses the students’ union, two theatres and one of the city’s largest gig venues.

 Everything you need to know about the University of Bristol’s student life and wellbeing support